jstych/zapier-style-guide/Grammar, Mechanics, and Word List.md

 ### Names

-Always use a person's full name when you introduce them in your writing.
+Use a person's full name when you introduce them in your writing.
 After the first mention, use the person's first name only.

 > Dev Shah didn't set out to change the cupcake industry.
 "When someone told me 'Clash of the Cupcakes' was affecting global frosting markets, I was floored," he says.
 As the longtime host of the world's most popular baking show, Dev has launched countless cupcake careers.